-YUO offers two Master's degree programs: Master of Arts in Education and Master of Arts in Organizational and Global Leadership.
+YUO offers three Master's degree programs: Master of Arts in Education (MAE), Master of Arts in Organizational and Global Leadership (MOL), and Master of Healthcare Administration (MHA).
 Most degree plans are 36 credit-hour programs consisting of 12 required courses of 3 credit hours each.
-Because requirements vary from state to state, these programs are not designed to be approved avenues for licensure or certification (e.g., teacher certification).
-However, they are significant milestones for successful students to further their positions in their respective professional disciplines.
-York University does offer two Principal Endorsement programs, one 36 credit hours and one 45 credit hours, that are state-approved paths to Nebraska certification.
+Because requirements vary from state to state, these programs are not designed to be approved avenues for licensure or certification (e.g., teacher certification) with the exception of two MAE concentrations that are specifically approved by the Nebraska Department of Education for endorsements to an existing license.
+However, all programs are accredited and designed according to accepted national standards and best practices.